boulund/tentacle/documentation/source/introduction.rst

 ************
 Tentacle is well suited for the following tasks:

  * Map samples of metagenomic reads back to previously annotated contigs to determine the presence and abundance of certain genes.
+Check out :ref:`tutorial1`.
  * Map metagenomic reads to a reference database of e.g. antibiotic resistance genes.
+Check out :ref:`tutorial2`.

 Abstract
 ********